The Last of Us Part II: Critical response

 Many critics felt the graphics were among the best of any PlayStation 4 game.
 Kotaku's MacLeod wrote that the nature in Seattle is "gorgeous and awe-inspiring", and Push Square's Barker declared the art department "among the best in the industry".
 The Guardian's MacDonald described the graphics as "meticulous and astounding".
 Dornbush of IGN appreciated the world's ability to tell additional stories.
 GameRevolution's Leri considered the environments more realistic than the first game's, and praised the technical elements, such as frame rate, lack of load times, and realistic lighting.
 Carter of Destructoid felt that the seamless animation of minor facial expressions humanized the characters to a new level.
 McNamara of Game Informer similarly lauded the realistic-looking characters.
 VentureBeat's Takahashi commended the improvements to Naughty Dog's already impressive engine.
 Zacny of Vice found Seattle too similar to Boston and Pittsburgh from the first game, and Christopher Byrd of The Washington Post wondered if the detail was worth the "human cost" of Naughty Dog's crunch culture.

 Barker of Push Square described the sound design as "stunning", identifying the 3D audio as a technical feat he would not have expected until PlayStation 5.
 Vice's Zacny found that the audio design made settings feel more lifelike in a way that the visuals occasionally failed to do.
 IGN's Dornbush similarly felt that the sounds added realism, and praised Santaolalla's "moving" score.
 McNamara of Game Informer found that the music added tension.
 Kevin Dunsmore of Hardcore Gamer wrote that the "haunting and subtle melodies blend into the world seamlessly".
 Eurogamer's Welsh praised the score for its combination of banjo and electronics.

+Remastered

+The Last of Us Part II Remastered received "universal acclaim" according to Metacritic, and 90% of critics recommended the game according to OpenCritic.
+Video Games Chronicle's Jordan Middler called it "the best way to play one of the best games ever made", and Siliconera's Cory Dinkel wrote "it elevates an already near-perfect experience".
+Push Square's Aaron Bayne found it perfectly partnered the first game's remake, Part I. Digital Trends's Giovanni Colantonio compared it to a Criterion Collection re-release and The Guardian's Keith Stuart compared replaying the game to "rereading a favourite novel".
+Critics gave the Windows version "generally favorable" reviews, praising the optimization though noting occasional performance issues.